Tips for the Best Vilnius City Break Trip 2024/25

 Churches in Vilnius Old Town

-There are many churches in Vilnius representing different faiths.
-The majority of them are Roman Catholic, followed by Russian Orthodox and Lutheran.
-Some of the most note-worthy include the Gothic St. Anne’s Church, Bernardine Church and Monastery, the Barouque St. Casimir’s Church, the Vilnius Cathedral, Saint Catherine church and the Saint Nicholas Russian Orthodox church.
+There are many churches in Vilnius that represent different faiths.
+The majority are Roman Catholic, followed by Russian Orthodox and Lutheran.
+Some of the most noteworthy include the Gothic St. Anne’s Church, Bernardine Church and Monastery, the Barouque St. Casimir’s Church, the Vilnius Cathedral, Saint Catherine Church and the Saint Nicholas Russian Orthodox Church.

 Vilnius Old Town for foodies

 When it comes to culinary adventures, Vilius is a great city break destination.
 Whether you’re looking for a break from sightseeing or simply want to try the local cuisine, you have plenty of options to choose from.
-I was blown away by the many cafes where you can enjoy a cup of coffee, tea or mulled wine as you people-watch or simply enjoy the moment.
+I was blown away by the many cafes in Vilnius where you can enjoy a cup of coffee, tea, or mulled wine while you people-watch or simply enjoy the moment.

 Traditional Lithuanian cuisine is hearty and filling.
 It features a lot of potatoes, meat and dairy products.
-Some popular Lithuanian dishes to try include cepelinai (potato dumplings stuffed with meat or chees, served with sour cream and bacon), kugelis ( baked potato pudding made with grated potatoes, onions, and eggs), skilandis ( smoked meat dish made from beef or pork), mushroom soup in a bread bowl and saltibarsiai (cold beet soup) which is delicious.
+Some popular Lithuanian dishes to try include cepelinai (potato dumplings stuffed with meat or chees, served with sour cream and bacon), kugelis ( baked potato pudding made with grated potatoes, onions and eggs), skilandis ( smoked meat dish made from beef or pork), mushroom soup in a bread bowl and saltibarsiai (cold beet soup) which is delicious.
+On my last trip, I also tried a dish of chanterelle mushrooms in a cream sauce with potatoes.

 Vilnius Old Town Tours

-Vilnius is a great place to explore on your own, be that on foot or by renting a bike.
+Vilnius is a great place to explore on your own, whether on foot or by renting a bike.
 But if you’re looking for some guided tours, here are a few you should consider.

 Getting to Vilnius – Practical Information